baibaichen/Blog2/my/Resume CHANG_2015.md

 1. Optimized ETL processes on Hadoop clusters, improving core BI business operations by 3 hours.
 2. Integrated Yihaodian’s foundational data platform, built metadata databases, and established data processing pipelines.
 3. Developed and implemented big data application standards at Yihaodian.
-4. Led teams in executing Spark data mining projects: customer churn models and comment tagging.
+4. Lead the team in executing Spark data mining projects: customer churn models and comment tagging.
 5. Participated in optimizing the precision marketing architecture at Yihaodian.
-6. Led the team to contribute to the development of Apache Eagle, nurturing two Apache Committers.
+6. Lead the team to contribute the development of Apache Eagle, nurturing two Apache Committers.

 <div style="display: flex; justify-content: space-between;">
   <div style="font-size: 18px;"><strong>Deploy Yihaodian’s service in geographically distributed datacenter（Apr.
 2014 - Jan.
 2015）</strong></div>
   <div>Senior Architect & Domain Leader</div>
 </div>
 **Description**: This is one of our company’s strategic projects.
 As Yihaodian grows, we must ensure highly available services even in the event of failures such as fires.
 **Skills** : Linux, C++, JAVA
+**Achievements**: As of November 11, 2014, we had successfully deployed our most critical services across two new data center.
+Approximately 30% of orders were being processed in these newly deployed data center.
 **Responsibility**:

 1. Design the whole architecture for deploying company’s various service